Newington Armory

 Newington Armory is a heritage-listed former Royal Australian Navy armament depot, now used for tourism purposes, at Holker Street, Sydney Olympic Park, Cumberland Council, New South Wales, Australia.
-It was built from 1897 by the Royal Australian Navy.
-It is also known as Millennium Heritage Parklands Precinct, RAN Armament Depot Newington, Royal Australian Navy Armament Depot (RANAD), Newington Nature Reserve and Sydney Olympic Games.
+It was built from 1897 initially by the New South Wales Military Forces then by the Australian Army and later by the Royal Australian Navy.
+It is also known as Millennium Heritage Parklands Precinct, RAN Armament Depot Newington, Royal Australian Navy Armament Depot (RANAD), Newington Nature Reserve and Sydney Olympic Games site.
 The property is owned by the Sydney Olympic Park Authority.
 It was added to the New South Wales State Heritage Register on 14 January 2011.

 History

 The Parramatta river area was formed during the Holocene period approximately 6000 years ago.
 Aboriginal people are believed to have lived in the Sydney basin for at least 20,000 years however with the rising sea levels associated with the warming of the Holocene age archaeological evidence is limited to areas above sea level such as the Blue Mountains.

 Evidence of the use of Homebush Bay by Aboriginal people has been found.
 Middens originally were present along the shores of the Parramatta River and Homebush Bay however these were substantially disturbed when used for lime making.
 Past reports have referenced the existence of physical evidence of Aboriginal occupation on the subject site as isolated artefact scatters and scarred trees.
 However these findings have since been questioned in further studies.

 John Blaxland (1769-1845) was a landowner and merchant who came to Australia in April 1807 with the sponsorship of the British government.
 Blaxland's holding on the Parramatta River was 1290 acres part of which was the land later to become Newington Armament Depot.
 Blaxland named the site Newington after his home in Kent.
 He had aspirations to profit from the colony but was constantly at odds with its administration, in particular Governor Bligh, over what was owed to him and the type of agricultural and mercantile enterprise he chose to undertake.